MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

   #define Z_PROBE_RETRACT_X X_MAX_POS
 #endif
 ```
-A probe deployed by moving the x-axis, such as the Wilson II's rack-and-pinion probe designed by Marty Rice.
+A probe deployed by moving the X-axis (_e.g.,_ Wilson II's rack-and-pinion probe designed by Marty Rice.)

 #### Allen Key

 ```cpp
 //#define Z_PROBE_ALLEN_KEY
 ```
-A retractable z-probe for deltas that uses an Allen key as the probe.
+A retractable Z-probe for deltas that uses an Allen key as the probe.
 See "[Kossel automatic bed leveling probe](//reprap.org/wiki/Kossel#Automatic_bed_leveling_probe)" at the RepRap wiki.
-It deploys by leveraging against the z-axis belt, and retracts by pushing the probe down.
+It deploys by leveraging against the Z-axis belt, and retracts by pushing the probe down.

 More information will be included in an upcoming Delta configuration page.